meilisearch/documentation/reference/features/configuration.md

 - `'WARN:'` log all unexpected events, regardless of their severity
 - `'INFO:'` log all events.
 This is the default value of `--log-level`
 - `'DEBUG'`: log all events and including detailed information on MeiliSearch's internal processes.
 Useful when diagnosing issues and debugging
-- `'TRACE'`: log all events, details, and even more detailed information on MeiliSearch's internal processes.
-We do not advise using this level as it is overkill.
-Consider using `DEBUG` instead.
+- `'TRACE'`: log all events, and even more detailed information on MeiliSearch's internal processes.
+We do not advise using this level as it is overkill and overwhelming.
+Use `DEBUG` before considering `TRACE`.

 ### Max index size